-- The school recognises the importance of developing pupils' awareness of behaviour that is unacceptable towards them and others, and how they can help keep themselves and others safe. - The PSHE programme in each key stage provides personal development opportunities for pupils to learn about keeping safe and who to ask for help if their safety is threatened.
-As part of developing a healthy, safer lifestyle, pupils are taught to, for example: - o safely explore their own and others' attitudes - o recognise and manage risks in different situations and how to behave responsibly - $\circ$ $\;$ judge what kind of physical contact is acceptable and unacceptable - $\circ$ recognise when pressure from others (including people they know) threatens their: - personal safety and well-being and develop effective ways of resisting pressure. - including knowing when and where to get help - o use assertiveness techniques to resist unhelpful pressure. - How to keep safe online - The risks associated with sharing indecent images of, or information about, themselves.
-This is something that is often referred to as Sexting.
+- The school recognises the importance of developing children's awareness of behaviour that is unacceptable towards them and others, and how they can help keep themselves and others safe. - The PSHE programme in each key stage provides personal development opportunities for children to learn about keeping safe and who to ask for help if their safety is threatened.
+As part of developing a healthy, safer lifestyle, children are taught to, for example: - Safely explore their own and others' attitudes. - Recognise and manage risks in different situations and how to behave responsibly. - Judge what kind of physical contact is acceptable and unacceptable. - $\circ$ Recognise when pressure from others (including people they know) threatens their: - personal safety and well-being and develop effective ways of resisting pressure. - including knowing when and where to get help - Use assertiveness techniques to resist unhelpful pressure. - How to keep safe online both in school and outside. - The risks associated with sharing indecent images of, or information about, themselves.
+This is something that is often referred to as sexting.
 Research indicates that this is increasingly associated with concerns such as sexual exploitation.
-Our work in this area is based on the guidance set out in Sexting in Schools and Colleges: Responding to Incidents and Safeguarding Young People. - School staff should be aware of the school's position statement on Sexting (also referred to as Youth Produced Imagery).
+Our work in this area is based on the guidance set out in Sexting in Schools and Colleges: Responding to Incidents and Safeguarding Young People. - School staff should be aware of the school's position statement on sexting (also referred to as Youth Produced Imagery).
 This includes sharing of nudes or semi-nudes.